by Marina Michaels

 In the spirit of experimentation, I went to a feed store and purchased plain alfalfa pellets (the kind you feed to rabbits).
 I could only find large-sized pellets, which were about the same size as the pellets in Cat Country.
 In fact, they worked just about the same as Cat Country, with perhaps slightly better deodorizing power.
 I paid US$6.25 (in 1995) for a 50-pound bag, which makes it the most economical alternative.

-However, I recently received a warning from someone who visited the following Web site: The Backyard Predator: A Guide to Nutrition for Companion Cats, which warns against feeding alfalfa to cats.
+However, I have since received a warning from someone who visited the following Web site: The Backyard Predator: A Guide to Nutrition for Companion Cats, which warns against feeding alfalfa to cats.
 It is possible that the pellets are okay, but use with caution.

-Corn Cob: Corn cob is also available for US$6.25 for 50 pounds (1995 prices).
-Before I discovered CareFresh, I used corn cob for the bottom of my bird cage, and it made the very best cage-liner I had ever used (until, as mentioned, I found CareFresh).
-However, as a cat litter, I suspect it wouldn't be as good.
+However, as a cat litter, I suspect corn cob wouldn't be as good.
 The pellets are small enough (barely), but they are quite rough and I wouldn't think that cats would enjoy scratching about in them.
 Also, corn cob isn't at all good at deodorizing.
 And I have heard that corn cob is so highly dehydrated that it enlarges when ingested, which might cause the same sorts of problems that clumping clay litters do.
 It isn't very digestible, either.
 All in all, I wouldn't recommend it.

 A few citrus-based litters have come and gone on the market.
-Another is scheduled to be in manufacturing 2003.
 Made out of dried citrus peels, they are fluffy, light-colored, and very faintly scented.

 Advantages and disadvantages of citrus-based litters